 It was not until 1976 that RAMINUD THEATER began occasionally adding musicals to its repertoire, such as Kurt Weills’ Lady in the Dark.
 Between 1984 and 1985 RAIMUND THEATER was renovated.
 In 1987, it was incorporated into the VBW and has since become a well-established venue for large musical productions.

-On the 4th October 1997 Roman Polanskis Musical version of his Cult Film from the 60’s, TANZ DER VAMPIRE (Dance of the Vampires) celebrated its Premier.
+On the 4th October 1997 Roman Polanskis Musical version of his Cult Film from the 60’s, TANZ DER VAMPIRE (Dance of the Vampires) celebrated its opening night.
 By 15th January 2000, more than 800.000 visitors had appreciated the internationally acclaimed musical in RAIMUND THEATER.

 From 3rd March 2000 until 14th January 2001, Joseph and the Amazing Technicolor Dreamcoat was performed, followed by the new version of the legendary Hippy Musical Hair from 10 March 2001 until 30 June 2002.
-On 29th September 2002 Rainhard Fendrich & Harold Faltermayer witnessed the Premier of their first Musical Wake Up! which ran until 1st January 2004.
-From 11th March 2004 until 1st January 2005 Dave Stewarts Barbarella followed as the next premier production.
+On 29th September 2002 Rainhard Fendrich & Harold Faltermayer witnessed the opening night of their first Musical Wake Up! which ran until 1st January 2004.
+From 11th March 2004 until 1st January 2005 Dave Stewarts Barbarella followed as the next production.
 On 24th February 2005, the first german version of Romeo and Juliette was performed.
-The spectacular musical version of Shakespeare’s romantic drama ran until 8th July 2006, shortly followed by Michael Kunzes & Sylvester Levays Rebecca World tour Premier on 28th September 2006.
+The spectacular musical version of Shakespeare’s romantic drama ran until 8th July 2006, followed by the opening night of Michael Kunzes & Sylvester Levays Rebecca on 28th September 2006.
 For half a year from early 2008, the Queen Musical, We will rock you was our guest of honour only to be followed once more from September through to 30th December 2008 by the return of the World-class musical, Rebecca.
 On the 26th February 2009 Rudolf – Affaire Mayerling performed its first ever premier.